cloudhm/macOS-shortcuts-collection/README.md

 # macOS Shortcuts Collection

 I like shortcuts, and I hope you do as well.
-Fork or create a PR if you want to share shortcuts.
+Feel free to create a PR and share your shortcuts.
+I have also written an <a href="https://github.com/yifanchen/advanced-keymapping">Advanced Keymapping</a> post, check it out if you want to take shortcuts to the next level.

 ## Editing